Sinanaykin/Sinanaykin/README.md

  ### ⏲ What we are doing now:
 - I'm developing a project for private Company 🚀.
-- I also work as a FreeLancer 🆓 .
 - I learn new programming languages💻.

 <br />